ember-learn/ember-blog/source/2019-08-15-octane-release-plan.md

 - The next release of Ember is 3.12, which is an LTS (long term support) candidate.
 Check out the [release blog posts](https://blog.emberjs.com) to learn which of Octane's features are already available in stable releases like this one.
 - Ember 3.13 will be feature-complete for Octane, and apps using stable Ember can opt in.
 At this point, we're still wrapping up polish, especially in the codemods, inspector and guides.
 - In Ember 3.14, Octane will be the primary, recommended way to use Ember.
 In Ember 3.14, new apps will have Octane's optional features enabled by default.
-The guides and tutorials will show Octane examples, and codemods will be available to help users migrate to Octane idioms.
+The guides and tutorials will show Octane examples, and codemods will be available to help users migrate to Octane.

 **Octane features are opt-in**, and this will continue to be true for the rest of the 3.x series.
 As [SemVer](https://semver.org/) would suggest, all releases until 4.0 are backwards-compatible with 3.x.